 - 9. Click the Run Report button.
 Compare your Chart of Accounts to the Imagine Photography Account List in your student QuickBooks Online Classroom Files folder. - 10.
 Set up your Classes List.
 Imagine Photography uses classes to track income and expenses for each of its two stores-San Jose and Walnut Creek.
-Set up these two classes, along with a third one for Overhead. - 11.
+Set up these two classes, along with a third class for Overhead. - 11.
 Set up your Products and Services List by importing the ImaginePhotographyProductList.xls spreadsheet in your classroom files folder. - a.
 Use the Import a File link at the bottom of the Products and Services window.
-The fields are already mapped, so you can just click Next to accept the defaults. - b.
+The fields are already mapped, so you can just click Next to accept the defaults.

+b.
 In the confirmation window, update any fields the tool doesn't recognize.
-For example, you may have to manually choose the Cost of Goods Sold:Supplies & Materials account. - c.
-After the import, close the window.
-This will import eight products and services, for a total of 10 including QBO's default items. - 12.
-Create the rest of your Products and Services List by adding the three items shown in Table 2-6.
-Leave any other fields blank or accept the defaults if not shown in the table.
+In the confirmation window, update any fields the tool doesn't recognize.
+For example, you may have to manually choose the Cost of Goods Sold:Supplies & Materials-Cost of Goods Sold account for the five Inventory Type items.
+Click in the three Qty of zero that are shown in red, as shown in Figure 2-76.